MelahatTur/animalcrossing/Readme.md

 . .venv/bin/activate
 ```

-3. Open Docker Desktop and activate.
+3. Open Docker Desktop and activate:

 If you have another docker container open, you need to close it with:
 ```shell
 docker-compose down